Baseball First Aid Kit

 Away game?
 In central New Jersey, many of our Away games involve long routes with rolling hills and winding roads.
 Unfortunately, those long car rides sometimes result in motion sickness, which is enough to ruin the day.
 For that reason, we keep Sea Bands in our car at all times.
 Sea Bands come in both a Kids size and an Adult size.

 Regular Dramamine, while effective, creates extreme drowsiness (and causes me to fall asleep almost immediately).
-Dramamine Non-Drowsy Naturals Motion Sickness Relief is effective, but without drowsiness, which is preferable if your kid is feeling car sick but has to play in a game in an hour.
+Dramamine Non-Drowsy Naturals Motion Sickness Relief is effective, but without drowsiness, which is preferable if your kid is feeling car sick but has to play in an hour.

 Overexposure to Heat and Sun